Should Expenses Be Paid Through Payroll (Guide)

 Firstly, let’s explain what payroll is to clarify why it might be used in relation with employee expenses.

-Payroll is simply the process of paying employees, so they receive their wages.
+Put simply, payroll is the process of paying employees, so they receive their wages.
 A company’s payroll will contain each employee’s details, including how much they get paid and when.

 Payroll calculation is complicated and incorporates several factors.
 It involves keeping track of the hours that workers put in, figuring out compensation, and delivering funds through cheque or direct deposit.